fusion809/fusion809.github.io-old2/_posts/TE/pycharm.md

 #### Sabayon
 PyCharm CE can be installed from the Tree using Portage, although it is not in the Entropy repositories at the moment.
 To install it using Portage run:
-{% include Code/coder.html line1="emerge -av pycharm-community" %}
+{% include Code/coder.html line1="emerge -av dev-util/pycharm-community" %}

 ### Advantages (Pros)
 * Cross-platform